Las Iglesias son el Fundamento de Una fe Activa

 There we were standing at the opening of the ball pit and tunnel at a local kids' pizza and play place.

 I was trying to convince my young boy that he could jump in, play and then come out the other end, but he was simply refusing out of fright.
 He could see other boys and girls in there having fun, but apparently wasn't as concerned about their safety.

-Not wanting to have a boy afraid of taking calculated risks, I kept encouraging him to enter and explaining how it worked, “You jump in here, play around a bit then crawl out the other side.
-You’ll be fine.”
-He was/p>/p>... [continue]
+Not wanting to have a boy afraid of taking calculated risks, I kept encouraging him to enter and explaining how it worked, "You jump in here, play around a bit then crawl out the other side.
+You'll be fine."
+He was apparently still calculating his risks.

 by Rand Jenkins on March 23, 2015 in faith

 When are you most frustrated or angry?

 Do you have children?
 If not, think back to when, as a child, your parents were angry or frustrated with something you were doing.

 My wife and I have a great, polite and agreeable son.
 However, there are times when he doesn't seem to be all, or any of, those.
 The most frustrated I get is when our son - who carries our name - doesn't listen or pay attention to what I'm trying to teach him.
 These situations especially escalate if we are with a group of friends or in public, and he's being inappropriate for the situation.